thomasedw/thomasedw/README.md

 </div>
 </h1>

-A full-stack software engineer with a focus on cloud solutions and modern browser application development.
+I'm a full-stack software engineer with a focus on cloud solutions and modern browser application development.

 > Pronouns: he/him/his